vasspilka/vasspilka.github.io/_posts/2014-10-27-using-jekyll-with-rake.md

 GitHub pages supports Jekyll that means you can easily upload your Jekyll site to a repository and GitHub will host it for you.

-However Jekyll lacks some functionality, like what if you want to include tags in your posts, Or what if you want
+However Jekyll lacks some functionality, since it compiles to a static website, you can not use Ruby for controllers, routers and models.
+And that poses a problem if you want some dynamic functionality in your website.
-This is where Rake comes to play.
-If

 ### Rake

 Rake is a Make implementation in Ruby.
 What it actually is, is a tasks manager, you tell Rake what you want to do and how, and it will do it for you, whenever you ask.
-That can be extremely usefull when you want to automate certain tasks for your website (or any tasks that is).
+That can be extremely usefull when you want to automate certain tasks for your webapp (or any tasks that is).

+If you have used Rails or some other Ruby framework chances are you already encountered Rake.
+Does `rake db:migrate` bring any memories?
+In fact even `rails generate` uses rake.

-Rake knows how to use shell commands and (ofcourse) knows ruby.
-Lets see what we can do with these tools.
+Rake knows how to use shell commands and (ofcourse) understands Ruby.
+Like Rubygems Rake uses a file name `Rakefile`.
+Inside the `Rakefile` you write your tasks, and then you "command" Rake to execute those tasks through your Terminal.

+Now lets see what we can do with these two.

-### Jekyll and Rake
+### Semi-Dynamic content with Jekyll and Rake

-To give you an idea of how you can automate task for your benefit in Jekyll I will walk you through some code I found when I wanted to implement tags in Jekyll.
+To give you an idea of how you can build semi dynamic content in Jekyll I'll walk you through some code I found when I wanted to implement tags to this website.
 The code was written by Leon Bradley so I claim no copywrite.

+Since we want out end result to be static

-First lets see the whole code.
+First lets see the 'snippet' of code that generates tags based on my posts.

 {% highlight ruby %}